keu/docs/software_versioned_docs/version-0.23/upgrade-to-0-23.md

 ---
-title: "Upgrade to Astronomer Enterprise v0.23"
+title: "Upgrade to Astronomer Software v0.23"
 sidebar_label: "Upgrade to v0.23"
 id: upgrade-to-0-23
-description: "How to upgrade the Astronomer Enterprise Platform."
+description: "How to upgrade the Astronomer Software Platform."
 ---

 ## Overview

-This guide walks through the process of upgrading your Astronomer Enterprise platform from 0.16.x to [v0.23](release-notes.md).
+This guide walks through the process of upgrading your Astronomer Software platform from 0.16.x to [v0.23](release-notes.md).

 A few important notes before you start:

-- You must be on Astronomer Enterprise v0.16.x in order to upgrade to Astronomer 0.23+.
+- You must be on Astronomer Software v0.16.x in order to upgrade to Astronomer 0.23+.
 If you are running a version of Astronomer that's lower than v0.16, submit a request to [Astronomer Support](https://support.astronomer.io) and our team will help you define an alternate upgrade path.
 - The guidelines below only apply to users who are upgrading to the Astronomer v0.23 series for the first time.
 Once you've completed the upgrade to any v0.23 version, you'll be free to upgrade to subsequent v0.23.x patch versions as they are released by our team.
 For instructions, read [Upgrade to a Patch Version](/upgrade-astronomer-stable.md).
 - If you use Azure AD as your auth system for Astronomer, ensure that your Redirect URI is formatted as `https://houston.BASEDOMAIN/v1/oauth/redirect/`.
 In v0.16 and prior versions, this URI was formatted as `https://houston.BASEDOMAIN/v1/oauth/redirect`, without an ending `/`.
 For information on configuring this value, read [Integrate an Auth System](integrate-auth-system.md#azure-ad).
-- If you altered the default permissions for user roles as described in [Customize Permissions](manage-platform-users.md#customize-permissions), you need to set both `deployment.serviceAccounts.get` and `workspace.users.get` to `true` in your `config.yaml` file to make sure that all users of a custom role can continue to access Airflow Deployments via the Astronomer UI.
+- If you altered the default permissions for user roles as described in [Customize Permissions](manage-platform-users.md#customize-permissions), you need to set both `deployment.serviceAccounts.get` and `workspace.users.get` to `true` in your `config.yaml` file to make sure that all users of a custom role can continue to access Airflow Deployments via the Software UI.
 To update these values in your system, follow the steps in [Apply a Config Change](apply-platform-config.md).

 ## Step 1: Check Version Compatibility